TeemuBergman/messageboard/README.md

     * Edit users own messages
     * Remove users own messages (if last message also thread is deleted)
     * View hidden categories (if user has the rights)
+    * Search keywords from messages (not on secret categories at the moment)

 ToDo:
 - Create admin control panel (functionality is there, but HTML is undone at the moment)